 There has been a great deal of interest and, in some cases, concern, regarding human health effects associated with pharmaceuticals, hormones, and other organic waste water contaminants.
-Chemicals that interfere with the endocrine systems of humans and wildlife are termed EDCs.
+Chemicals that interfere with the endocrine systems of humans and wildlife are termed endocrine disrupting chemicals (EDCs).
 Chemicals that elicit a pharmaceutical response in humans are termed pharmaceutically active compounds (PhACs).
 EDCs and PhACs are not mutually exclusive classifications, as some, but not all, PhACs are also EDCs.